ckeistler/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

-In your description, address the following questions:
-What metric or metrics are you going to test?
+Q1: What metric or metrics are you going to test?

+Price, fuel efficiency, and horsepower

-What is the null hypothesis or alternative hypothesis?
+Q2: What is the null hypothesis or alternative hypothesis?

+Null: Mechacar has a better fuel efficiency than the competition based on horsepower and price.
+Alternative: Mechacar does not have a better fuel efficiency than the competition based on horsepower and price.

-What statistical test would you use to test the hypothesis?
+Q3:What statistical test would you use to test the hypothesis?
 And why?
-What data is needed to run the statistical test?
+We could perform linear regression models on the metrics in order to compare vs the competition.